Information’s about Nepal trekking routes & Permits Fees

 • Permits must be carried at all times during a trek and must be shown on request to appropriate government officials at various checkpoints.

 • Trekkers need to obtain all the necessary trekking permits in either Kathmandu or Pokhara before their departure.
-In the event of setting out without the appropriate permits, they will be charged twice the set rates at the checkpoints.
+In the event of setting out without the appropriate permits, they will be charged double the set rates at the checkpoints.